josdeweger-zz/SheetToObjects/README.md

         .Add(column => column.WithHeader("Last Name").MapTo(m => m.LastName))));
  ```

-The alternative is to register the `IMapSheetToObjects` interface using your favourite DI framework.
+An alternative is to register the `IMapSheetToObjects` interface using your favourite DI framework.
 An example using `Microsoft.Extensions.DependencyInjection`:

 ```
 new ServiceCollection().AddSingleton<IMapSheetToObjects>(ctx =>